daveManDaveDude/pygame_invaders/README.md

 ## 🙏 Credits

-Sprites originally adapted from public‑domain Space Invaders assets; explosion sheet created with Aseprite.\
+Sprites created by openai o3; explosion sheet created by o3.\
-Project authored by **@daveManDaveDude** with ❤️ and Pygame.
+Project authored by codex cli and guided by **@daveManDaveDude**.